Surajv311/LearningMicroservices/README.md

 ## But above command gave me error - despite debugging different ways, giving all permissions, still error persisted, so I changed my new user to root user - Not a good way to do, but it is what it is...

-postgresdockerlocal=# ALTER DATABASE fapidb OWNER TO postgresdluser; ## as above changes were not working, despite my new user, it was not getting access/privileges, hence changed the db owner postgresdockerlocal=# \c fapidb postgresdluser (to connect to our database with the given user)
+postgresdockerlocal=# ALTER DATABASE fapidb OWNER TO postgresdluser; ## as above changes were not working, despite my new user, it was not getting access/privileges, hence changed the db owner
+# Hence, if now I have to enter the database bash directly from terminal from updated owner: `psql -U postgresdluser -d fapidb`

+postgresdockerlocal=# \c fapidb postgresdluser (to connect to our database with the given user)
 ### Note: To connect to database with superuser: postgresdockerlocal=# \c fapidb
 fapidb-# \dt (to list down all tables)